 "Then I started hearing stories.
 Men in black cloaks with red clouds, kidnapping people.
-Returning them after ransom is paid, dead or worse, alive and—different.
+Returning them after ransom is paid, dead.
+Or worse, alive and—different.
 Nearly inhuman.
 An eye on a hand, liver outside the chest, beating heart on a forehead beside a baby's foot..."
 He chuckled darkly.
-"Apparently they have a member who thinks people could be fucking reassembled.
+"Apparently they got a member who thinks people could be fucking reassembled.
 Could be taken apart and rebuilt.
 Could be eaten sometimes, returned chewed-up like a toy.
 Could be used as living explosives—could be weapons—

-"Then there were people returned, whole in the body but in the mind... driven insane by the glowing red moon.
-Some vanished and reappeared, sucked off their chakra, kept alive long enough for their family to see them die for three hours..."
+"Then there were people returned, whole in the body but not in the mind... driven crazy by the glowing red moon.
+Some vanished and reappeared, sucked off their life force, kept alive long enough for their family to see them die for three hours..."